 Three Digital Radon Gas Monitor for Homes Display .1 to 999.9 pci/L Radon Levels

 As Seen On TV , the Family Safety Products Safety Siren Pro 3 Radon GasDetector, the HS71512, is the only EPA evaluated radon gas alarmfor home use monitoring.
-This is a package of three units.
+Three units.
 Test three areas of your home simultaneously for radon gas.
-Or gift a friend or relative with a radon alarm.
 Lung cancer comes not only from smoking but also from radon gas exposure.
 Protect your family.
 Special Pricing Thru January 31, 2019.
 Regular price is $149.99 per unit.

 Important Notes: The Safety Siren Pro 3 cannot be sold to or shipped to Iowa.
 Contact the Iowa Department of Public Health at (515) 281-7689 for further information.
 Per Iowa Department of Public Health rules, Chapters 43 (136B)

 Unlike one time radon test kits, this digital radon gas monitor for home testing is a continuous radon tester with continuous radon gas monitoring.
 The clear, easily read digital radon level display shows short-term radon levels.
 Switch to see long-term radon level averages.
 The Safety Siren electronic radon monitor gives its first radon reading after 48 hours of radon gas sampling.
 Radon gas in air or water is a health hazard resulting from uranium breaking down in soil.
 Exposure to radon can cause lung cancer.
 Continuous home radon monitoring is recommended in high radon areas or when radon mitigation systems are used.
 Radon gas levels change according to humidity and season.
 See "Radon Facts" below the radon monitor information.

 Family Safety Products' Electronic Radon Monitor HS71512 Features: